cubic9com/m5core2_pause_or_resume_rec_vid_on_pixel_by_gyro/README.md

 A sketch for [M5Stack Core2](https://docs.m5stack.com/#/en/core/core2).

-This sketch can be used to pause or resume recording video on your Google Pixel phone by detecting raising your leg with the gyro sensor of the M5Stack Core2.
+When I take a video with Google Pixel phone, I often press the pause or resume button of the camera app to avoid video-editing on my computer afterwards.
+However, it is inconvenient because I have to use one hand to press these button.
+So, I developed a device to press these button by detecting raising my leg by the gyro sensor of the M5Stack Core2.
+As a matter of fact, I realized this device by making the Pixel recognize M5Stack as a BLE mouse.

 # Video